2020/2021 Preliminary Flood Insurance Rate Maps (FIRMS) and Flood Insurance Study (FIS)

-In early 2020 the City received the follow preliminary Flood Insurance Rate Maps (FIRMS) and Flood Insurance Study (FIS) from FEMA.
+In early 2020, and additionally in early 2021, the City received the follow preliminary Flood Insurance Rate Maps (FIRMS) and Flood Insurance Study (FIS) from FEMA.
 For more information on the preliminary maps/study please visit www.fema.gov/preliminaryfloodhazarddata and also view the details provided below.
 FEMA also offers a Flood Map Changes Viewer that is an interactive way to compare current vs. proposed floodplain mapping for a specific area/property.

 Preliminary Maps (FIRM)

 The SOMA document lists the previous Letter of Map Change (LOMC) actions (i.e., Letter of Map Revision (LOMRs), Letter of Map Revision based on fill (LOMR-Fs), and Letter of Map Amendments (LOMAs)) that will or will not still be valid after the preliminary maps become effective.
 You will see that most previous LOMC actions are valid, with the exception of five (5) LOMCs that will be superseded by the new mapping.

 FEMA Public Open House

 FEMA will be holding a Public Open House relating to these new maps and study on Wednesday March 4, 2020 at 6:00 p.m. at the Village of Mukwonago Village Hall in the Community Room.
 The open house is a means to begin dialogue regarding the Preliminary FIRM and meet with residents in a one-on-one environment.
 FEMA is interested in talking directly to property owners, realtors, insurance agents, surveyors, developers, and representatives of lending institution.
 The FEMA team will be available to explain site-specific questions for the new maps and provide information on NFIP flood protection standards and flood insurance.